master-0123/openwrt-printing-packages/README-en.md

 git clone --depth=1 https://github.com/master-0123/openwrt-printing-packages package/printing-packages
 ```

+### Note:

+To compile Ghostscript, the host system must have the cups and libcups2-dev packages installed.
 The above software packages have not undergone rigorous testing.
 Please use them with caution.

 --------------------------------------------